Mental Health Facilities Kenton, OH

 Lutheran Social Services Lima Office - 27.1 miles from Kenton, OH

-Lutheran Social Services Lima Office is one of mental health facilities in Lima, Ohio, located at 616 South Collett Street, Suite 203, 45805 zip code.
+Lutheran Social Services Lima Office is a mental health clinic in Lima, OH, located at 616 South Collett Street, Suite 203, 45805 zip code area.
 Lutheran Social Services Lima Office provides outpatient treatment.
-Lutheran Social Services Lima Office provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Additional services provided at Lutheran Social Services Lima Office include court-ordered outpatient treatment.
+Lutheran Social Services Lima Office offers couples/family therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, adults and young adults.
+Additional services offered at Lutheran Social Services Lima Office include court-ordered outpatient treatment.

 Learn More